autograms/autograms/docs/autograms_concepts/autograms.md

-## calling function modules
+## Internal functions and scopes

 Nodes in an autogram can be made callable--which allows them to be called within an autogram or directly from python using the autogram.apply_fn() method.
 Nodes that are callable must have a name defined with "()" and any arguments the node expects.

+AutoGRAMS functions are sub graphs that execute and return a result.
+When a function is called, the autogram temporarily jumps to a callable node, and it propagates though the graph until a special `return` transition is encountered.
+Functions allow for graph modules to be reused.
+For instance, consider an AI tutor autogram with the following graph:

+<iframe src="/images/chat_fun.png" max-width="100%" height="540px" width="100%"></iframe>

+The graph contains a subgraph that asks the user a question to quiz them.
+This routine could be called from different branches of the conversation tree, and always returns to the node that calls it when it hits a special return transition.
+This allows subgraphs to be reused at multiple points in an autogram.

+AutoGRAMS functions also allow for the scope of the conversational history to be better controlled--for instance, if you'd like to compute something using a multiple reasoning steps, but then hide the intermediate steps of the reasoning from the prompt once it is finished executing, AutoGRAMS functions allow you to do this.

+See the main documentation of [AutoGRAMS functions](actions.md#function-actions) for a full overview.

+## calling AutoGRAMS functions from python

+AutoGRAMS functions can be called both from within an autogram and externally from python.
 The AutoGRAMS apply_fn() for calling AutoGRAMS modules from python accepts the following arguments:

-`entry_node` (required) - name of callable node that begins the function `args_list` (required)  - list of the python variables that will be passed as arguments to the module `memory_object` - Memmory object to initialize the function call with.
+`entry_node` (required) - name of callable node that begins the function `args_list` (required)  - list of the python variables that will be passed as arguments to the module `memory_object` - Memory object to initialize the function call with.
 Defaults to `None`, generally isn't needed for local functions
 `memory_dict`- dictionary representation of memory object, defaults to `None` `function_type` - type of AutoGRAMS function to call as, defaults to "local"

-## Internal functions and scopes

-LM sheets functiions are sub graphs that execute and return a result.
-When a function is called, it propagates though the graph until a special `return` transition is encountered.
-Functions allow for graph modules to be resused.
-They also allow for the scope of the conversational history to be better controlled--for instance, if you'd like to compute something using a chain of thought, but then hide the intermediate steps of the chain of thought from the prompt once it is finished executing, AutoGRAMS functions allow you to do this.
-See the main documentation of [AutoGRAMS functions](actions.md#function-actions) for a full overview.